SanduniHewagama/SanduniHewagama/README.md

 ## Hi there 👋

-# 👋 Hi, I'm Sanduni Hewagma!
+# 👋 Hi, I'm Sanduni Hewagama!

 ## 🚀 Who Am I?
 I am an **undergraduate student** at the **University of Moratuwa**, currently pursuing a **degree in Information Technology**.
 Passionate about technology and innovation, I enjoy exploring **software development, cloud computing, and AI-driven solutions**.
 I am always eager to learn new skills, contribute to open-source projects, and collaborate on exciting challenges.
 With a strong foundation in **web development, databases, and system design**, I aim to create impactful solutions that enhance user experiences and drive technological advancement.